entegral/gobox/README.md

 ### Row Type

 At the foundation is the `Row` type, essential for all types destined for DynamoDB storage.
-It enables the creation of new types with inherent DynamoDB methods.
+It should contain highly-available fields, as well as any fields that relate to the access-patterns of this type.
 By embedding the `Row` type into other types, it provides basic CRUD operations on any data type, representing the essential data types of your application.

 ### Link Types